webst2r/robopunks-minting-website/README.md

 # robopunks-minting-website
 NFT minting website where you can fully mint through a working smart contract.
-This project was inspired in EdRoh’s RoboPunks.
+This project was inspired in the original RoboPunks.
 Used React, Ethers and Hardhat along with some other useful plugins.

 Step by step: